"Simplicity is prerequisite for reliability."

 To counter you could:

-drain a node's connections before you take it into planned maintenance, this way nobody is affected
+- drain a node's connections before you take it into planned maintenance, this way nobody is affected

-rsync sessions between nodes if it's crucial that all sessions survive outage.
+- rsync sessions between nodes if it's crucial that all sessions survive outage.

+This could even be automated where nodes can cover for eachother.
 If it's worth the investment depends on your application.
 Are your nodes likely to go down completely?
 How many customers will get logged out?
 What kind of data is lost?